-Table A 1 shows the test summary for UF-05.
-This includes a short description of the test, the times for various events, and the detection times for all smoke alarms that operated.
-The test was stopped after indications of either the structural or load-bearing failure of the floor.
+Table A 1 and Table A 2 show the test summary for UF-07 and UF-08, respectively.
+This includes a short description of the tests, the times for various events, and the detection times for all smoke alarms that operated.
+The tests were stopped after indications of either the structural or load-bearing failure of the floors.